primarypigments/new_restaurant/TESTING.md

     ![screenshot](documentation/bugs/nonetype_bug.png)

-    - To fix this, I made sure there are no extra spaces in the user's input, validate the owner's name, and ensure it's converted to lowercase only when there's a valid input
+    - To fix this, I made sure there are no extra spaces in the user's input, validate the owner's name, and ensure it's converted to lowercase only when there's a valid input.

 ## Unfixed Bugs